adzejs/adze/docs/guide/modifiers.md

 ## namespace / ns

 This modifier adds one or more namespaces to a log.
+Multiple calls to the namespace modifier are additive by nature and will not overwrite previously applied namespaces.
 These are mainly used as human readable group identifiers but are also useful for filtering recalled logs and for identifying logs from a log listener.
 This modifier does not do any special grouping under the hood.
 The `ns()` method is just a shorter alias for `namespace()`.